Sembiance/dexvert/README.md

 ```

 In order for documents to convert correctly, a single 'unoconv' daemon needs to be running.
-So 'dexserv' must be running in the background.
+So 'dexserv' must be running in the background:
 ```
 Usage: dexserv [options]